 Unfortunately, Body Count was never able to recapture the lightning-in-a-bottle effect of their first album.
 In 1994 they released a belated follow-up disc, Born Dead, the title of which more or less describes its half-baked contents (the lone exception: an excellent cover of Jimi Hendrix's "Hey Joe," which had been previously released on a Hendrix tribute album), and two further efforts (1997's Violent Demise: The Last Days and 2006's Murder 4 Hire) went all but unnoticed.
-Ice-T concentrated mainly on his budding acting career for much of the 1990s, racking up an impressive number of film and television credits... including a low-budget 1997 suspense thriller titled - you guessed it! - "Body Count" (also known as "Below Utopia") in which he co-starred with Alyssa Milano of "Charmed" and "Who's the Boss?" fame.
+Ice-T concentrated mainly on his budding acting career for much of the 1990s and early 2000s, racking up an impressive number of film and television credits... including a low-budget 1997 suspense thriller titled - you guessed it! - "Body Count" (also known as "Below Utopia") in which he co-starred with Alyssa Milano of "Charmed" and "Who's the Boss?" fame.
 Most ironically, the man who became infamous for singing "Cop Killer" has portrayed a cop every week on TV's "Law and Order: Special Victims Unit" since 1999!

 BODY COUNT discography:

 Body Count - Sire, 1992